Jill Reichstein OAM

 Chief Executive Officer

-Andrew Johnson, beginning in Melbourne, has been working to advance social justice outcomes throughout his career.
-Andrew has held senior leadership positions in human rights and social justice organisations including Save the Children, Plan International, ChildFund Alliance, Australian Council of Social Service (ACOSS) and the Australian Republican Movement and most recently as the NSW Advocate for Children and Young People (ACYP).
+Andrew Johnson joined the Reichstein Foundation in February 2020.
+Beginning in Melbourne, Andrew has been working to advance social justice outcomes throughout his career.
+He has held senior leadership positions in human rights and social justice organisations including Save the Children, Plan International, ChildFund Alliance, Australian Council of Social Service (ACOSS) and the Australian Republican Movement and most recently as the NSW Advocate for Children and Young People (ACYP).

 He has been requested to present to the UN Security Council, US Congress, the Australian Parliament and NSW Parliament.
 He was an Adjunct Professor at NYU, developing and teaching courses on child and human rights.